Directories: Config directory (confdir)

 Almost everything in the confdir has its own page of documentation.

-Items labeled “master only” below may also be present on standalone Puppet apply nodes, since they act as both masters and agents.
+Items labeled “master only” below can also be present on standalone Puppet apply nodes, since they act as both masters and agents.

 ssl— contains each node’s certificate infrastructure.
 (All nodes.)